 Disbursement of Funds

-Graduate students federal loans will disburse in accordance with the number of semesters they are enrolled.
-Federal Regulations require at least two separate disbursements.
-One-half of the award amount is credited to the student’s account at the beginning of the fall semester and one-half at the beginning of the spring semester.
-If attending the full academic year (fall, spring and summer), the student will receive three equal disbursements at the beginning of each semester.
+Federal financial aid and SNC scholarship funds are disbursed in equal payments according to the number of semesters the student is enrolled.
+Federal regulations require at least two separate disbursements.
+For students enrolled for two semesters, one-half of the award amount is credited at the beginning of the fall semester and one-half at the beginning of the spring semester.
+For students attending the full academic year (fall, spring and summer), the student will receive three equal disbursements at the beginning of each semester.